keenancrane/LaTweet/README.md

   <img width="400" src="logo-readme.svg">
 </p>

-Long-form microblog authoring tool with rich text and LaTeX.
+Long-form microblog authoring with rich text and math support.

 ## Overview

-**LaTweet!** converts LaTeX markup to Unicode for posting on social media platforms.
-Write mathematical expressions and formatted text that displays correctly on Twitter, Threads, BlueSky, Mastodon, and other microblogging sites.
+**LaTweet!** converts Markdown and LaTeX markup to Unicode suitable for microblogging sites (Twitter, Threads, BlueSky, Mastodon, etc.), but can also be useful for general conversion to Unicode for other purposes (e.g., communicating math over email).
+Longer threads are automatically split into multiple posts, with adjustable per-post character limits, and the ability to add numbering or images to post drafts.
+It runs in the browser, providing real-time feedback as you type.

 ## Installing and Running